pascallaliberte/sharpen.page/_posts/2020-07-10-visitors-will-excuse-your-unstyled-landing-page.md

 "Sure, let's see how it works."
 The forces check out. **No anxieties (despite the unstyled look!).** _The visitor scrolls._ **This right there, is why this page works.**

+{% include components/aside-note.html text="A caveat: the struggle must be something that is annoying enough to cause the visitor to part with the past and seek something better.
+There's a good chance this struggle isn't felt hardly enough for most.
+The page may work, but **the struggle might not bring people to this page**." %}

 ## What About the Look?

 **Despite the unstyled look, the site does create trust.** There's something familiar and honest about the words and the choices.